Could you live in a proper Irish traditional thatched cottage with no electricity or running water?

 "There are some communities that are hospitable, there are others that are not.
 Some ask you do you want a cup of tea, but you never ask anyone if they want a cup of tea.
 You make it, you just get it there, full stop.
 If they don't drink it, they don't drink it.
 Tough luck, but at least you made it,” she tells the Irish Independent.

-In a recent interview with the Irish newspaper, 74-year-old Gallagher revealed the ins and outs of her life, avoiding modern phenomenon such as social media, phones, TV, and even electricity in her 280-year home in Belcoo, Co.
+In an interview with the Irish newspaper, 74-year-old Gallagher revealed the ins and outs of her life, avoiding modern phenomenon such as social media, phones, TV, and even electricity in her 280-year home in Belcoo, Co.
 Fermanagh, first purchased in the late 19th century by her grandfather.